wolterpynaffit/071023-ph1-03-dom-events/README.md

 ## Learning Goals

+- Handling click and submit events :star2:
+- Event delegation and propagation
+- .preventDefault()
+- HTML forms

 ## Event Deliverables

-- When someone clicks on the `X` button it "closes" the messenger
+- When someone clicks on the `X` button it "closes" the messenger by removing it from the DOM
-  - By "closes" we mean that it removes the message window from the DOM

 - When the `<span>` for `File` is clicked a `console.log` happens that reads: `Hello world`